 WORLD CHESS LEAGUE LIVE : The 2022-23 international event attracted 108 teams, mainly adults including top grandmasters, chasing a $5000 prize fund.
 Joint winners were the two teams from Chess Club Politika from Belgrade, Serbia.
 Watford Juniors finished in 77th place.

 For 2023-24, the teams have been divided into 12 groups.
-Watford Juniors' group contains Warwick University, two teams from China and one each from Fiji, Mexico, Phillipines and South Africa.
+Watford Juniors' group contains Warwick University, two teams from China and one each from Fiji, Mexico, Phillippines and South Africa.
 Play starts October,

 The juniors also have occasional friendly matches, the most recent (below) being against the UK Parliament Chess Club (including Members of Parliament as well as supporting staff such as researchers) on 21 May.